arntat/arntat/README.md

 ### <img src="https://little.kylerconway.com/images/golang-what.gif" width="80"> A little more about me...
 * 💪   Vetted Software engineer with 7+ years of hands-on experience in particular field.
-* 🎓   Master of Science in Software Engineering, B.S. in Computer Science.
+* 🎓   B.S. in Computer Science.
 * 🌱   Currently learning AI & Psychology.
 * 💻   With 10 years' computer science and technology education and 7 years' development working experience.
 * ⛵   Encouraging people for open source collaborations.